lch32111/GJKPracticeBasedBox2D/README.md

 	// Region ABC
+	// The triangle area is guaranteed to be non-zero.
+    // If all the other cases pass, the barycentric coordinates of the triangle
+    // must be more than zero.
-	// The triangle area is guaranteed to be non-zero. assert(uABC > ChReal(0.0) && vABC > ChReal(0.0) && wABC > ChReal(0.0));
+	assert(uABC > ChReal(0.0) && vABC > ChReal(0.0) && wABC > ChReal(0.0));

+    // And You should know why i put the divisor
+    // as the sum of all of the barycentric coordinates.
+    // I will explain it below.
 	m_vertexA.u = uABC;
 	m_vertexB.u = vABC;
 	m_vertexC.u = wABC;